 Final tip: It seems like the about the amount of sweetener varies with people liking every amount from 1/4 cup to 1 cup.
 My advice is to start with a small amount of sweetener, and keep adding until it tastes right to you!
 Also keep in mind that once the coconut mixture is frozen, it won’t taste as sweet as when it was a warmer temperature.

-If you’re looking for more dairy free ice creams, I wrote a whole book with all the favorites called Inspired Ice Creams!
-There’s 32 recipes + 143 variations which = 175 total frozen treats!
+If you’re looking for more dairy-free ice creams, I wrote a whole book with all the favorites called Inspired Ice Creams!
+There are 32 recipes + 143 variations which = 175 total frozen treats!

 Coconut Ice Cream

-Blend the coconut milk, your choice of sweetener, pinch of salt to taste, and vanilla extract until thoroughly combined.
+- Blend the coconut milk, maple syrup, or your choice of sweetener, pinch of salt to taste, and vanilla extract until thoroughly combined.